DennisPing/Windows-10-Cpp-MinGW64/README.md

 # How to get Cmake and Make to Work Natively in Windows 10

-Dennis Ping
+Author: Dennis Ping

 **Important Note: You will need to run most commands as an Administrator in the Command Prompt.
 Windows is pretty strict.**

-## 1. Install Chocolately
+## :one: Install Chocolately

 [Official Instructions](https://chocolatey.org/install)

 ### Why?
 We need a package manager

-Linux has this by default
+Linux has apt-get by default
 ```
 sudo apt-get <packageName>
 ```